Smith & Wesson Model 39: Variants

 During early testing, a few Model 39s were produced with a steel frame.
 This steel-framed trial model provided the basis for the Model 52 target pistol.
 The Model 52 had a longer (5-inch) barrel and slide and was one of the few semi-automatic pistols ever chambered for the .38 Special cartridge (with flush-seated, full wadcutter bullets only).
 The shape of the rimmed cartridge limited the magazine capacity to five rounds.
-A further variant, the Model 952, in 9mm Luger, is still produced in limited quantities by Smith & Wesson's Performance Center.
+A further variant, the Model 952, in 9mm Luger, was produced in limited quantities by Smith & Wesson's Performance Center.
 The Model 52 was discontinued in 1992 when the machinery to manufacture the pistol broke down and it was deemed too costly to replace.

 The original Model 39 is now known as a "first generation" design due to the number of similar designs that would be continuously developed into three generations of metal-frame semi-automatic pistols, which were produced until 2004.
 First-generation models use a 2-digit model number, second-generation uses 3 digits, and third-generation models use 4 digits.
 The second-generation version of the Model 39 was known as the 439 and was released in 1980.
 The 639 was also released, which was a 439 made entirely of stainless steel.
 In 1989, the 439 was replaced by the third-generation model, the 3904, which had its own stainless version, the 3906.
 The 3904 and 3906 were both discontinued in 1991 and more attention was given to higher capacity double stack models like the 5906.
 This marked the end of the Smith & Wesson Model 39 family and the entire third generation would later be discontinued in 1999 in favor of the cheaper Sigma line.

 A variety of compact versions of the third-generation Model 39 were introduced by Smith & Wesson starting in 1990 featuring shortened frames and slides, including the models 3913, 3914, 3953, 3954, and 908.
 These pistols incorporated several innovations by Paris Theodore used on the ASP pistols and by Charles Kelsey on the Devel pistols, which were custom compact conversions of the Model 39.

 The Model 39-2 was manufactured in 1971 out of concerns of reliability with heavy use of the pistol can easily wear down the extractor, barrel and feed ramp.